Summer courses abroad

 - 1 Statement of purpose – present your reasons for wanting to attend a summer course abroad in connection to your current studies and/or future career (only 1 SoP for all application choices, max 1 A4).

-- Transcript from Ladok (your own print is accepted).
+- A transcript of records from Ladok (your own print is accepted).

 The applicants will be selected on the basis of the following: